BruceChanJianLe/gazebo-plugin-autonomous-actor/README.md

 This repository is Gazebo plugin for actor to navigation in simulation environment autonomously.
 Please refer for more usage of actor in Gazebo at this [repository](https://github.com/BruceChanJianLe/gazebo-actor)

+CURRENTLY, THIS PACKAGE IS STILL UNDER DEVELOPMENT.
+IT IS NOT YET FUNCTIONAL.

 ## Installation

 This code may be treated as a ROS package.
 Therefore, it can be built with `catkin_make` or `catkin build`.